Best Privacy-First Finance Apps in 2026

 - For net worth: CustomWorth tracks your assets and liabilities over time with zero data exposure.

-- For learning to invest: CustomCrypto lets you practice crypto trading with real market data and no real risk.
+- For learning to invest: CustomCrypto and CustomStocks let you practice trading with real market data and no real risk.

 - For understanding banking: CustomBank simulates real banking so you can learn without consequences.